drpatrik/yammc/README.md

         - delta update instead of xx frame / s
         - Wiggle potential matches if player is idle

         The project requires cmake 2.6 or higher, SDL2 and SDL2_ttf and C++11 compliant compiler.
+        The test suit requires gtest.
 I might use some C++14 features but I have done my best to removed them in the latest update.

         Only tested under OSX

         make

-        will build the project, default is a release build Ninja is used if available
+        will build the project, default is a release build.
+Ninja is used if available

         Executables found here:

         ./build/midas/midas
         ./build/midas/midas_test

+        or just type

+        ./run